hansajayathilaka/fyp/smart_contracts/.github/copilet-instructions.md

 ## Project Overview
 This is a Hardhat-based smart contract project for a **blockchain share market** using **ERC-1155 tokens**.
 The system implements a regulated trading platform where only authorized and verified users can participate in token trading activities.

-**Current Status**: ✅ **PRODUCTION-READY** - All core functionality implemented, debugged, and tested successfully.
-Complete workflow verified with perfect balance reconciliation.
+**Current Status**: Needs development of smart contracts with a focus on regulatory compliance, user verification, and secure trading mechanisms.

 ## Core Concepts & Architecture